osmose-model/osmose/doc/bioen_odd_des/submodel/mortality.md

 N(i, t+\Delta t) = N(i, t) e^{-M_f(i) \Delta t}
 $$

-Starvation occurs when an individual cannot cover its maintenance needs, i.e. when net energy is negative , even by drawing energy from its gonadic reserves, i.e. when  (see {numref}`new_tissue` for details).
+Starvation occurs when an individual cannot cover its maintenance needs, i.e. when net energy is negative , even by drawing energy from its gonadic reserves, i.e. when  (see {numref}`new-tissue` for details).
 In this case, schools undergo a decrease in biomass equaling the energetic deficit after accounting for the energy reserves contained in the gonadic compartment:

 $$
 B(i, t + \Delta t) = B(i, t) - N(i,t) \left( \|E_P(i,t)\| - \dfrac{g(i,t)}{\eta}\right) \text{ if $\eta E_P(i, t) < -g(i,t)$}